 Spouses of U.S. citizens or green card holders, especially those who are in the middle of the marriage-based green card process (with a pending I-130 petition), often face additional scrutiny.
 The consular officer might suspect that you are trying to get around the required green card process to be together.

-This doesn’t mean you can’t visit your spouse in the United States, but it’s important to take extra care in preparing your tourist visa application and assembling the right documents to take with you when you’re entering the U.S.
+To have the best chance of being granted admission when you’re entering the United States, it’s important to take extra care in preparing your tourist visa application and assembling the right documents to take with you.

 Preparing Your Documents